realworldocaml/book/book/first-class-modules/README.md

 - : (module Comparable with type t = float) = <module>
 ```

-Here, what we effectively do is capture a polymorphic type and export it as a
-concrete type within a module.

 This technique is useful beyond first-class modules.
 For example, we can use
 the same approach to construct a local module to be fed to a functor.
 :::